joha0033/marketing-analytics-tool/README.md

 ### Folder Structure

 All the source code will be inside **src** directory.
 Inside src, there is client and server directory.
 All the frontend code (react, css, js and any other assets) will be in client directory.
 Backend Node.js/Express code will be in the server directory.

+### Wishlist:

+- [ ] Split Observer.ts in to it's own microservice that has options to monitor an FTP location.
+- [ ] Add more API endpoints for creating products, services, etc
+- [ ] Validation of products and services, right now it's pretty open
+- [ ] Authentication!!!
+This ain't a free service.
+- [ ] More tests.